 - compile single Coconut files or entire Coconut projects, - · interpret Coconut code on-the-fly, and - hook into existing Python applications like IPython/Jupyter and MyPy.

 Installing Coconut, including all the features above, is drop-dead simple.
-Just pip install coconut
+Just

-1. install Python,
+- 1. install Python,

-- 2. open a command-line prompt, - 3. and enter:
+- 2. open a command-line prompt,

+- 3. and enter: